johnbachman/tBidBaxLipo/doc/datasets/index.rst

 Datasets
 ========

-In vitro datasets, currently including results from Bax-NBD and ANTS release kinetic assays.
+In vitro datasets, including results from Bax-NBD and ANTS release kinetic assays.

 Contents: